disi-unibo-nlp/medgenie/README.md

 Each `reader` is equiped with custom background passages, allowing them to tackle medical questions effectively even without prior knowledge.

 ### ⚙ Input data format
-After the context generation is necessary to concatenate and convert all contexts into a single input file for the readers. <br/> For conversion use [`preprocess.py`](./utils/preprocess.py) as follow:
+After the context generation is necessary to concatenate and convert all contexts into a single input file for the readers. <br/> For conversion use [`preprocess.py`](./utils/preprocess.py) as follows:
 ```bash
 cd utils
 python3 preprocess.py \